 11.3.
 Accessibility

-To request information and assistance, please write to the dedicated email addresses published on the fsbusitalia.it website, specifying "Accessibility of LPT services" in the subject line.
+To request information and assistance, please write to the relevant e-mail addresses published on the fsbusitalia.it website, specifying in the subject line "LPT service accessibility".

 11.3.1.
-Companions for people with disabilities
+Accompanying persons for people with disabilities

 An accompanying person travels free of charge if the need for continuous accompaniment is established.
 This is demonstrated by showing the relevant document at the start of the journey, stating the need for continuous accompaniment.